Wall Street drifts as stock markets worldwide take Trump's new tariffs in stride

-NEW YORK (AP) — Stocks are drifting in mixed trading on Wall Street Thursday after President Donald Trump’s latest tariffs took effect on dozens of countries.
+NEW YORK (AP) — U.S. stocks drifted to a mixed finish on Thursday as President Donald Trump’s tariffs taking effect on dozens of countries had only a muted effect on markets worldwide.

-The S&P 500 edged down by 0.1% after climbing earlier in the day to the edge of its record, which was set late last month.
-The Dow Jones Industrial Average was down 330 points, or 0.7%, as of 11:45 a.m.
-Eastern time, and the Nasdaq composite was 0.4% higher.
+The S&P 500 slipped 0.1% after briefly climbing to the cusp of its all-time high during the morning.
+The Dow Jones Industrial Average dropped 224 points, or 0.5%, and the Nasdaq composite rose 0.3% to a record.

-The U.S. tariffs that took effect Thursday morning were also already well known, as well as lower than what Trump had initially threatened.
+The U.S. tariffs that took effect Thursday morning were already well known, as well as lower than what Trump had initially threatened.
 Some countries are still trying to negotiate down the tax rates on their exports, and continued uncertainty seems to be the only certainty on Wall Street.
-All the while, the U.S. stock market faces criticism that it’s climbed too far, too fast since hitting a bottom in April and left prices looking too expensive.
+All the while, the U.S. stock market faces criticism that it’s climbed too far, too fast since hitting a bottom in April, with prices looking too expensive.

-The latest reports on the U.S. economy came in mixed, meanwhile, which left Treasury yields relatively stable in the bond market.
+On Wall Street, worries about tariffs helped drag down the stock of Crocs.

+The footwear maker tumbled 29.2% even though it reported a stronger profit for the latest quarter than analysts expected.
+It said it expects revenue to drop as much as 11% in the current quarter from a year earlier, while tariffs are dragging on its profitability.
+The company cited “continued uncertainty from evolving global trade policy and related pressures around the consumer.”

 One said that slightly more U.S. workers applied for unemployment benefits last week.
 That could be an indication of rising layoffs, but the number remains within its recent range.